 Types of biopsy procedures used to diagnose rhabdomyosarcoma include:

 - Needle biopsy.
 The doctor inserts a thin needle through the skin and guides it into the tumor.
 The needle is used to remove small pieces of tissue from the tumor.

 - Surgical biopsy.
 The doctor makes an incision through the skin and removes either the entire tumor (excisional biopsy) or a portion of the tumor (incisional biopsy).

 Determining the type of biopsy needed and the specifics of how it should be performed requires careful planning by the medical team.
 Doctors need to perform the biopsy in a way that won't interfere with future surgery to remove the cancer.
-For this reason, ask your doctor for a referral to a team of experts with extensive experience in treating rhabdomyosarcoma before the biopsy.
+For this reason, ask your doctor before the biopsy for a referral to a team of experts with extensive experience in treating rhabdomyosarcoma.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.